Soyuz Crew Ship Docks to Station with Three Visitors

-Category: Space Hits: 1The Soyuz MS-20 crew ship with three visitors approaches the space station moments before docking to the Poisk module.
+Category: Space Hits: 4The Soyuz MS-20 crew ship with three visitors approaches the space station moments before docking to the Poisk module.
 Credit: NASA TV

 Roscosmos cosmonaut Alexander Misurkin and spaceflight participants Yusaku Maezawa and Yozo Hirano on the Soyuz MS-20 spacecraft docked to the International Space Station at 8:40 a.m.
 EST while the station was traveling 260 miles over the Atlantic Ocean.
 Coverage of hatch opening and welcome remarks will air at 10:15 a.m. on NASA Television, the NASA app, and the agency’s website.